KISS Racing

 KISS is an acronym for Keep It Simple Saturday.
 When KISS racing was started in 2000, it was meant to be 1) an easy, low-key opportunity for any member of South Flathead Yacht Club to get into racing, and 2) an opportunity for more experienced racers to play on a regular basis.
 We’ve been pretty successful keeping things simple and giving the “racers” a chance to race on a regular basis, but the Race Committee suspects that racing remains vaguely threatening – or at least confusing – for dock sailors who have never tried it.
 So, if you’ve never raced and think it might be fun but literally have no idea how to start, here’s your opportunity.

 We race nine Saturdays (ten in some years).
 Skippers’ meeting is at 9:30 am at the Harbor House flagpole and races start at 10:30 am, or as soon as there is wind.
 We have two primary formats depending on boat participation and race official availability.
 It is heavily suggested you acquire a marine VHF radio for KISS racing.
 SFYC Race channel is 69 and race information is broadcast on that channel.
 This includes timing sequences and any sound signal meanings.
+(How to Start a KISS Race)

 We race according to the current Racing Rules of Sailing, except there are no protests.
 Racers are expected to follow the rules to the best of their knowledge and ability and if they foul another boat, take their penalty turns.
 If there’s a rule problem we try to discuss it among ourselves after the race or before the next weekend.
 KISS races are meant to be fun, learning experiences, not the America’s Cup.
+(The KISS Rules of Racing)

 It helps to make as many weekends as possible to be competitive.
 However, more importantly, you don’t have to be competitive to have a lot of fun and become a better sailor.
 If you'd like to give it a try, ask a member of the race committee, an officer, or email us here.